-To prevent any unauthorized use of the AXIS 2100, the AXIS 2100 supports multi-user password protection and access is restricted to defined users only.
+To prevent unauthorized use, the AXIS 2110 supports multi-user password protection and access is restricted to defined users only.
 The system Administrator(s) has exclusive access to the camera's Administration Tools and can determine the registration, and access rights for all users.